CSMGEP: Mentoring Program

 What is the Mentoring Program and How do I Get Involved?

-The mentoring program is currently closed to new mentor and mentee applications.
+The mentoring program is not currently accepting applications for new mentors and mentees.

 The AEA Mentoring Program (AEAMP) – one of the key programs of the AEA Committee on the Status of Minority Groups in the Economics Profession (CSMGEP) – focuses on traditionally underrepresented students in Econ PhD programs as well as new PhDs.
 Its primary objectives include: